kennynahh/uw-reality-labs/README.md

 While the accelerometer in IMUs can technically be used for positional tracking, it is just not possible for it to be accurate enough on its own.
 A positional tracking demo found on [YouTube](https://youtu.be/_q_8d0E3tDk?si=je-FXEluvx5F-icd) that used the IMU of the Oculus DK1 showed that since acceleration data needs to be integrated twice in order to become displacement (positional) data, there is a significant amount of error (quadratic) introduced into the tracking, which causes drift.
 Therefore, reference points need to be set up in the surrounding space of the user, through either inside-out ([visual-intertial odometry](https://en.wikipedia.org/wiki/Visual_odometry)) or outside-in (base-station/lighthouse) tracking.

-We hope to achieve a full 6DoF positional tracking system with our headset using either PSMoveServiceEx, or by making use of existing open-source SLAM research projects.
-Many of these projects (like [Basalt](https://github.com/VladyslavUsenko/basalt-mirror)) were made on Linux, which could possibly complicate things when we get to this point in our project.
-While ambitious, I hope to have a version in the future that uses a Raspberry Pi 5 (or similar board) integrated into the HMD design that can handle all of the tracking computation, much like Apple's R1 processor.
+We hope to achieve a full 6DoF positional tracking system with our headset using either [PSMoveServiceEx](https://github.com/psmoveservice/PSMoveService), or by making use of existing open-source SLAM research projects that can create '[point clouds](https://en.wikipedia.org/wiki/Point_cloud)' (or similar) of the surrounding space and use this information as reference points.
+Many of these projects/papers (like [Basalt](https://github.com/VladyslavUsenko/basalt-mirror)) were made on Linux, which could possibly complicate things when we get to this point in our project.
+While ambitious, I hope to have a version in the future that uses a Raspberry Pi 5 (or similar board) with cameras and depth sensors integrated into the HMD design that can handle all of the tracking computation, much like Apple's R1 processor.

 ### designing around lenses